tylerlong/subx/README.md

-# reactive-model
+# SubX

-Generate reactive model classes with ease.
+Reactive Subject

-## What is a reactive model?
+## What is a reactive subject?

-First of all, what is a model?
-The "model" here is the same concept as the "M" in MVC pattern.

-A reactive model is a JavaScript class which could be used to generate reactive objects.
+A reactive subject is a JavaScript class which could be used to generate reactive objects.

 A reactive object is a special JavaScript object which allows you to subscribe to its mutations.